amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-select-types-of-facebook-ads.md

   - Post Engagement ads
   - Slideshow ads
   - Video ads
-seo_title: Guide to Choosing the Best Facebook Ad Types for Your Business
 metadescription: Don’t know how to pick the best Facebook ad types?
 Read this guide to learn everything about the major advertising formats on the largest social network.
-focus_keyphrase: best facebook ad types
-seotitle: Guide to Choosing the Best Facebook Ad Types for Your Business
 ---
 <!--StartFragment-->